-If you are an individual creative professional, or you have an arts non-profit organization, Creative Waco has received funds from the National Endowment for the Arts (NEA) to distribute in the form of grants as part of the Covid related American Rescue Plan.
+If you are an individual creative professional, or you have an arts non-profit organization, Creative Waco has received funds from the National Endowment for the Arts (NEA) and City of Waco to distribute in the form of grants as part of the Covid related American Rescue Plan.
 You may be eligible to apply.
 Read on to find out how to apply, and who is eligible.

 The NEA announced American Rescue Plan (ARP) grants totaling $20,200,000 to 66 local arts agencies for subgranting to help the arts and cultural sector recover from the pandemic.
-Creative Waco received $200,000 to distribute over two years and we will use this funding to make grants to eligible recipients in Waco and McLennan County in an effort to empower artists and creatives, and help organizations save jobs, support operations, and orient marketing and promotional efforts to build diverse attendance and participation.
+Creative Waco received $200,000 to distribute over two years and we will use this funding to make grants to eligible recipients in Waco and McLennan County.
+In January 2023, City of Waco allocated $250,000 ARPA funds for the arts to be distributed over two years.
+Both these grant programs are designed to empower artists and creatives, and help organizations save jobs, support operations, and orient marketing and promotional efforts to build diverse attendance and participation.

 Who We Serve

 FREQUENTLY ASKED QUESTIONS

 1. Who can apply?